 When purchasing a property you will need to engage with a solicitor, also known as a conveyancer, for assistance.
 It is advisable to compare options and seek recommendations, maybe from your mortgage broker and the estate agent selling the property.

 The professional fees for buying a property can vary among solicitors.
-However, you should budget around £1200-1500 for the purchase process (and an additional £1,000 if you are selling your current home).
+However, you should budget around £1200-1500 to purchase a property and an additional £1,000 or so if you are selling your current home.
 This includes fees for Local Searches and Land Registry.
-Keep in mind that purchasing a leasehold property requires additional work, so the fee may be higher.
+Keep in mind that purchasing a leasehold property requires additional work, so fees will be higher.

-It is worth inquiring if your solicitor offers a 'No Sale No Fee' service.
+It is worth enquiring if your solicitor offers a 'No Sale No Fee' service.

 Unless you are a First Time Buyer, you will also need to pay Stamp Duty upon completion.
 For up-to-date rates and costs, you can click here.